-Nizoral is an extremely popular dermatologist recommended Ketoconazole 1% based dandruff shampoo.
-It also has modest hair growth properties.
+Nizoral (with ketoconazole 1%) is an extremely popular dermatologist recommended dandruff shampoo.
+It also has modest anti-androgenic and hair growth properties according to a number of studies.

 Nizoral Shampoo

 Nizoral shampoo (1%) is one of the highest rated and reviewed anti-dandruff shampoos that you can buy without a prescription.
-I rank it as one of the 10 best hair loss shampoos in the world.
-You can buy it at most stores, including Walmart and Target.
+I rank it as one of the 15 best hair loss shampoos in the world.
+You can buy it at most stores, including Walmart (5,000 reviews), Target (4,900 reviews), CVS (3,700 reviews) and Walgreens (3,700 reviews).

 Nizoral (often misspelled as Nizarol) can improve psoriasis symptoms, scaly scalp skin, yeast infections and even foot fungus.
-Some reports suggest it can also benefit acne, although facial use is not recommended.
+Some reports suggest it can also benefit fungal acne, although facial usage is not recommended.

 A small bottle of this highly rated antifungal anti-inflammatory product will last for many months.
-Note that Nizoral 2% shampoo comes in a red bottle and is a different product.
-The 1% Nizoral is an over-the-counter product, while the medicated 2% requires a prescription in the US.
+Note that Nizoral 2% shampoo comes in a red bottle and is a different product that requires a prescription in some countries.

 Also worth noting, Nizoral shampoo can help reduce hair loss to a moderate extent due to its anti-androgenic properties.
 See the studies listed at the end of this post that support this point.
-Other popular hair loss shampoos include Revivogen and Shiseido Adenovital.
+Other popular hair loss shampoos include Revivogen and Shiseido Adenovital (number 1 in Japan) and Folligen (number 1 in South Korea).

-Nizoral shampoo ingredient list.
+Nizoral A-D shampoo ingredient list.
 Includes Ketoconazole 1% to fight dandruff.

-Unfortunately, Ketaconazole will likely never be officially approved to treat hair loss, because its manufacturer is unlikely to ever file for approval.
-With sales of Nizoral already going strong globally, it is probably not worth going through all the rigorous expensive clinical trials to get little added benefit in terms or increased revenue.
+Ketaconazole will never be officially approved to treat hair loss, because its manufacturer is unlikely to ever file for approval.
+With sales of Nizoral already going strong globally, it is probably not worth going through all the rigorous expensive clinical trials to get little added benefit.

 Ketoconazole is a synthetic drug that is used to treat fungal infections.
 In particular, the drug flushes out Malassezia (formerly known as Pityrosporum) yeast fungus.
 Malassezia has been implicated in problems such as dandruff and seborrheic dermatitis.
 The latter leads to clogged hair follicles.